UMass Theater welcomes community members and non-major/minor Five College students to audition.

 All Theater majors are welcomed and strongly encouraged to audition.
-The Department chooses plays each year with the intention of using as many majors as possible, but casting of any individual theater major student is not guaranteed.
+The Department chooses plays each year with the intention of offering roles to as many majors as possible, but casting of any individual theater major student is not guaranteed.

 Most casting will be determined by open auditions.